samwell-ho/openpgp-ca/doc/src/start.md

 `$ cargo test`

-Assuming the complication suceeded, the resulting binary will be called `target/release/openpgp-ca`.
+Assuming the compilation succeeded, the resulting binary will be called `target/release/openpgp-ca`.

 You can copy (or symlink) this binary to a directory that is in your `$PATH`.
 If you do that, then you should be able to use OpenPGP CA as follows: